Senate adjourns without passing $2,000 stimulus check legislation

 “Socialism for the rich is not, in the midst of this terrible pandemic, putting a $2,000 check into the hands of working families,” Mr. Sanders said, responding to Mr. McConnell’s criticism of the House proposal.

-The Senate on Friday voted 81-13 to override the president’s veto but adjourned without ever taking a roll call vote on boosting the checks.
+The Senate on Friday voted 81-13 to override the president’s veto of the National Defense Authorization Act but adjourned without taking a roll call vote on boosting the checks.

-Senate Judiciary Committee Chairman Lindsey Graham threw in with Mr. Sanders on Friday.
+Senate Judiciary Committee Chairman Lindsey Graham backed Mr. Sanders on Friday.

 “Going from $600 to $2,000 doesn’t make you a socialist,” the South Carolina Republican said on Twitter.